darkmode-askus/darkmode-askus.github.io/index.md

 # User's Guide

+This section provides a walkthrough of the user interface and its capabilities.

-## Landing
+### Landing

-Here the user is able to receive announcements and ITS resources that they can access.
+The landing page is presented to users and is what they see when they first load the application.
+Here users are able to receive announcements and ITS resources that they can access.

 <img src="public/landing.png">

-## Log In Page
+### Log In Page

-The user needs to login in order to use the chatbot and post questions on the FAQ page.
-We are also thinking about making a separate log in for admins to use.
+The user needs to login in order to use the chatbot and report any messages from the chatbot.
+Admins can also login to view the FAQ or report page and make any modifications.

 <img src="public/login.png">

-## Chatbot
+### Chatbot

-Here the user can ask the chatbot any questions relating to ITS.
+Users can ask the chatbot any questions relating to ITS.
 The chatbot will produce an answer from the ITS documents and send it to the user.

 <img src="public/chatbot.png">

-## FAQ Page
+### FAQ Page

 All of the frequently asked questions and answers will be posted on this page.
 Answers will be provided by the admin.
+Admins have the ability to edit any existing FAQs or add a new one.

 <img src="public/faq.png">

-## Forum Page
+### Forum Page

 Users will able to post their experiences or issues with the chatbot.
 The users can also post additional ITS questions that require more assistance.
-These posts can be answered by other users at UH.
+These posts can be answered by other users, faculty, or admins at UH.
+Admins have the additional capability to delete or modify any posts.

 <img src="public/forum.png">

-## Report Page
+### Report Page

-Here users are able to report any issues or inaccurate answers with the AI chat bot.
+Here users are able to report any issues or inaccurate answers with the AI chatbot.
+Admins can see these reports and have the choice to resolve them or simply delete it.

 <img src="public/report.png">

+# Development History

+The development process conformed to [Issue Driven Project Management](https://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.
+In quick summary:

+- Development consists of a sequence of Milestones with each Milestone holds a set of tasks.
+- Each task is added, assigned to a single developer, and kept track of using a GitHub Issue.
+- The work to accomplish each task has its own git branch with the name "issue-XX", XX represents the number of the issue.
+- Once the task has been completed, the issues gets closed and the branch will be merged into main.
+- The GitHub Project board for each Milestone organizes our tasks into 3 states, todo, in progress, and complete.

+Our development history is displayed in the sections below.

+Milestone 1: Mockup development
+The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.

+Milestone 1 was managed using BowFolio GitHub Project Board M1:

 # Team

 This application is designed, implemented, and maintained by [Kaylee Agorilla](https://kayleeagorilla.github.io/), [Malisa Lo](https://malisalo.github.io/), and [Micah Tilton](https://micahtilton.github.io/).